 The system operated normally throughout the month.
+Filters were prepared for future shipment.

 OCEANOGRAPHY

 Daily observations of sea ice extent and growth stage are also recorded, along with continuous tidal height, ocean temperature, and conductivity at Palmer's pier.

 Daily observations of the ice around station were made.
 The new tide gauge is operating normally.